 - Occurrence of 1 denotes low probability of the risk happening, and a 10 denotes a very high probability of the risk happening.

-- Detection of 1 denotes a process that is unlikely to catch a failure, and a 10 means the process will almost certainly catch a failure.
+- Detection of 1 denotes a process that WILL likely catch a failure, and a 10 means the process will likely NOT catch a failure.

 After scoring of each category is complete for each risk, the three scores are multiplied together (Severity x Occurrence x Detection) to determine the Risk Priority Number (RPN).
 The RPNs are sorted from largest to smallest, and actions are taken on the top risks in order to reduce the overall risk.